When do I need an EPC?

 Proposed changes

-The government has at various points proposed raising the minimum to Band C. Timelines have been delayed and details remain uncertain.
-Check the latest position on GOV.UK before making major investment decisions based on future requirements.
+The government has at various points proposed raising the minimum to Band C. Timelines have been delayed and details remain uncertain, so check the latest position on GOV.UK before making major investment decisions based on future requirements.

 Penalties for non-compliance